php-collective/awesome-php/COLLABORATING.md

 - Validate URLs work correctly and don't point to anything malicious.
 - Ensure suggestions adhere to [CONTRIBUTING](https://github.com/ziadoz/awesome-php/blob/master/CONTRIBUTING.md).

+## Approvals
+We should aim to have at least 2 independant approvals from the team + several more from external contributors/people before accepting a new software/repo.

 ## Enhancements
 If you have an idea on how to improve the project, please open a ticket for discussion using the `Enhancement` label.
 Please don’t make any broad or sweeping changes without consulting other collaborators first and reaching a consensus.